-- Our engagement with the public, both directly and indirectly, through our role in providing information and raising public awareness. - Our enforcement and compliance activities, including our engagement with members of the public in the course of carrying out those duties. - 3 Our workplace policies, practices and development supports.
+Our enforcement and compliance activities, including our engagement with members of the public in C the course of carrying out those duties.

+Our workplace policies, practices and development supports.

 In line with our obligations under the Irish Human Rights and Equality Commission Act 2014 we are fully committed to furthering our work in reviewing internal work plans, policies and procedures through the lens of human rights and equality.
 The annual reports published under this Strategy Statement will report on the CCPC's developments and achievement in that regard.